Team Canada’s Most Iconic Hockey Jerseys

 The same good old red and white look of Canada with a touch of modernity.
 Special mention to the golden band that surrounds the maple leaf as Canada made it’s intentions clear to opposing countries.

-The High-tech
+The High-Tech

 READ: Hockey Canada jersey for Sochi 2014 – an evolution

 Made from 73% recycled polyester and 15% lighter than the 2010 jersey, the Sochi 2014 jerseys are the most environmentally friendly and technologically advanced on this list.
 These new designs, besides being beautiful, are also full of meaning.
-For example, inside the neck of each of these shirts are twelve golden maple leaves representing the number of gold medals won by Canada in Olympic and paralympic hockey (8 men, 3 women, 1 sledge).
-They added 2 medals to this haul by winning the Men’s and Women’s at Sochi 2014.
+For example, inside the neck of each of these shirts are twelve golden maple leaves representing the number of gold medals won by Canada in Olympic and Paralympic hockey (8 men, 3 women, 1 sledge).
+They added two medals to this haul by winning the men’s and women’s tournaments at Sochi 2014.

-After looking back at all these great moments, we can’t wait to see what Hockey Canada has in store for 2018.
-What do you think it will look like?

 Trending: